twallema/pyIEEM/data/README.md

 ##### BE

-+ `Pop_LPW_NL_25FEB15.XLSX`: contains the working population of Belgium per sex, place of residence and place of work.
++ `Pop_LPW_NL_25FEB15.XLSX`: contains the active population of Belgium per sex, place of residence and place of work.
 Data retrieved from: https://census2011.fgov.be/download/downloads_nl.html

-+ `active_population_2011.csv`: contains the 18-60 yo (active) population of Belgium per province.
-Per one year age groups.

 ##### SWE